hideouts-io/Interface-Sentinel/README.md

 test ! -e "/Library/Application Support/MenuBarNetToggle"
 ```

-The process search should return no MenuBarNetToggle process, both `launchctl print` checks should report that the services are absent, and the `test` commands should produce no output with a successful status.
+The process search should return no application process, `launchctl print` should report that the service is absent, and the `test` commands should produce no output and exit successfully.

+---

 ## Troubleshooting

 ### `NetCtl` does not appear

-Confirm that the process started:

 ```sh
 pgrep -alf MenuBarNetToggle
 open /Applications/MenuBarNetToggle.app
 ```

-If the process exits, launch the executable from Terminal to see immediate errors:
+If the process exits, run the executable from Terminal to observe immediate diagnostics:

 ```sh
 /Applications/MenuBarNetToggle.app/Contents/MacOS/MenuBarNetToggle